- Committee Membership

 In his council district he is well known for being personally involved in the delivery of new libraries, a new fire station, and the first new area police division built in the city since 1978, while pursuing additional improvements and even showing up on construction sites to push contractors to stay on schedule and on budget.
 He was also involved in upgrading basic district infrastructure including parks, streets, sidewalks, and streetlights that impact the quality of life in neighborhoods.

 His leadership abilities did not go unnoticed.
-Today he serves as a member of the board of trustees for the M.I.T.
-Corporation, the Institute’s governing body.
-Padilla also serves as President of the National Association of Latino Elected and Appointed Officials (NALEO).
+Padilla serves as President of the National Association of Latino Elected and Appointed Officials (NALEO).
+He served as a member of the board of trustees for the M.I.T.
+Corporation from 2009 - 2014, the Institute’s governing body.
 From 2005 – 2006 he led California’s 478 cities as the first Latino President of the League of California Cities.
 His service with the League of California Cities provided him unique opportunities to participate in negotiations on statewide issues.
 He served as Chair of the Los Angeles Leadership Council of the American Diabetes Association from 2006-2007.
 He also serves as an Advisory Board Member of Meet Each Need with Dignity (MEND), the largest poverty agency in the Valley serving over 30,000 individuals per month.

 As a member of the Senate, Alex Padilla, 40, proudly represents more than 1,100,000 residents of the San Fernando Valley in Los Angeles.
 He lives with his wife Angela and their two sons in the San Fernando Valley.